NDDimension/clientsense-ai-lead-engine/README.md

 > **Automatically score, route, and follow up on every inbound lead — powered by AI.
 Zero manual work.**

-Built on **n8n + OpenAI + Google Workspace**.
+Built on **n8n + Google + Google Workspace**.
 Three connected workflows that turn a form submission into a fully managed lead pipeline in under 30 seconds.

 ---